anup-khanal-reisys/idle-user-logout/readme.txt

 1. Upload the plugin's folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. That's it!
-Go to Settings/General and configure the field "Auto Logout Duration" as you want.
+Go to Settings > Idle User Logout and configure the field "Auto Logout Duration" as you want.

 == Frequently Asked Questions ==